Partitioned tables and indexes

 A non-aligned index is partitioned differently from its corresponding table.
 That is, the index has a different partition scheme that places it on a separate filegroup or set of filegroups from the base table.
 Designing a non-aligned partitioned index can be useful in the following cases:

-- The base table has not been partitioned.
+- The base table hasn't been partitioned.

 - You want the base table to participate in collocated joins with more tables using different join columns.